The Optical Two and Three-Dimensional Fundamental Plane Correlations for Nearly 180 Gamma-Ray Burst Afterglows with Swift/UVOT, RATIR, and the SUBARU Telescope: The optical correlations

+The derived parameters for each class can be found in Fig. \ref{fig:3Dquickres} and Table \ref{table:corr_paramsWL}.
+The $a$ parameter between the Gold and all samples are compatible with $1\sigma$ both for the corrected and uncorrected case.
+The $a$ parameter of the uncorrected and corrected correlation in all other classes are compatible with one another within $1\sigma$.
+For the uncorrected $b$ parameter is compatible with all classes with the exception of a few cases.
+The GRB-SNe-Ic is compatible with XRR with $2\sigma$ and GRB-SNe-Ic and LGRBs are compatible within 2 $\sigma$.
+The corrected $b$ parameter is compatible with all classes with the exception of only LGRBs and XRR which are compatible within $2\sigma$.
+The $C_0$ uncorrected and corrected are all compatible within $1\sigma$ except with the uncorrected case in which GRB-SNe-Ic and LGRBs are compatible within $2\sigma$.

-The $a$ parameter between the Gold and all samples are compatible with 1 $\sigma$ both for the corrected and uncorrected variables.
-The $b$ and $C_0$ values of the gold sample, both corrected and uncorrected, are compatible within 1 $\sigma$ with the only exception of the XRFs, which are compatible within 2 $\sigma$. {\bf The last column of Table \ref{table:corr_paramsWL} show the percentage decrease for all samples compared between the uncorrected and corrected correlation in 3D.
-The intrinsic scatter of the corrected variables as compared to those uncorrected for evolution is smaller by at least $5\%$ in the case of the SNe Ic up to $34 \%$ for the XRR GRBs.
-The only case in which we have an increase of the $\sigma_{int}$=40\% is for the XRFs.
-However, this result must be taken with a caveat since XRFs are only 4 cases.
-This shows the importance of accounting for selection biases.}
+The last column of Table \ref{table:corr_paramsWL} shows the percentage decrease for all samples compared between the uncorrected and corrected correlation in 3D.
+The intrinsic scatter of the corrected variables as compared to those uncorrected for evolution is smaller by at least $4\%$ in the case of the GRB-SNe-Ic and up to $36\%$ for the XRR subsample.
+This illustrates the importance of accounting for selection biases.